My First Story: 2015–2016: Antithese and "We're Just Waiting 4 You"

 In October 2015, guitarist and leader Sho announced he'd go on hiatus due to personal circumstances.
 On December 2, Sho performed in his last oneman show before his hiatus.
-The live, “We Are Not Alone – Sho Time !!-”, was dedicated to him.
+The live, "We Are Not Alone – Sho Time !!-", was dedicated to him.
 During Sho's last performance with the band at Countdown Japan 15/16, vocalist Hiro started to cry as he informed the audience about it being their last 5-men-show before Sho would leave for his hiatus.
 Despite his absence onstage with his band members, Sho remains present in My First Story's following albums, credited as composer or sound producer.

 In January 2016, the band members all deleted their public Twitter and Instagram accounts before launching their Official Member's Club "Storyteller" on January 8.
-As of now, none of the members have reactivated their social media accounts.

 On March 3, 2016, the drummer Masack announced withdrawal.
 Kid'z (ex.
 Shohei) of the band Loth who broke up in November 2015, joined as a new drummer after he had already been friends with Hiro and Teru.
 After Sho's suspension of activity and Masack's withdrawal, the first live performance with that new band constellation, "Highest Life Party Vol. 5" was held at Shibuya O-East on March 10, 2016.
 There the band announced they would conduct their 47 prefecture one-man tour "We're Just Waiting 4 You Tour 2016" and release their 4th full-length album in summer 2016.

 On May 4, 2016, they appeared on Japan Jam Beach 2016.

 On June 29, 2016, their fourth album Antithese was released, reaching number 4 on the Oricon charts which was the band's highest spot on Oricon for an album so far.
 From June to October 2016 they toured all 47 prefectures of Japan for their "We're Just Waiting 4 You" Tour, and held their tour final at Nippon Budokan on November 18, 2016, accompanied by the release of the limited single "We're Just Waiting 4 You" that was sold at the venue only.
 The single included the two songs "We're Just Waiting 4 You", written for Sho who had announced his hiatus in 2015, and "Take My Hand".
 At Budokan, the band performed a setlist consisting of 28 songs in total, including every song from their latest album Antithese, as well as the newly released single "We're Just Waiting 4 You" that they played together with Sho who joined them onstage for encore.
 Before finishing off their setlist, Hiro announced the last song, "Home", would be performed at Budokan that night for the first and last time.